shinaaaa/shinaaaa/README.md

   </div>

-Hi, I'm Shin Kim, an enthusiastic self-taught Full Stack developer and a software engineer from korea.<br>My enthusiasm for software lies with dreaming up ideas and making them come true with effort.<br>I take great care in architecture, and code quality of the things I build.
+Hi, I'm Shin Kim, an enthusiastic self-taught Full Stack developer and a software engineer from korea.
+My enthusiasm for software lies with dreaming up ideas and making them come true with effort.
+I take great care in architecture, and code quality of the things I build.

 #### Programming Languages